Skin Cancer in Children

 nevi).
 These large, oddly shaped moles run in families.

-- Radiation therapy in the past
+- Radiation therapy to treat cancer in

 - Taking a medicine that suppresses the